JakeTrevor/net-qr/README.md

 While I was at it, I figured I might as well put it on a proper page, formatted and ready to print.
 I included the details in text too, for people who don't have a camera.

 Feel free to steal the code for this and to modify it however you like.
 You shouldn't have to pay for something as easy as this.
 If you customise it to get some totally rad version that looks 10x better, drop me a line - I'd love to see it (and maybe steal it for myself).

+[1] On mac, you can generate the code using the passwords app.
+Just select your network and click the "Show" button next to "QR Code".